![]() |

 Cane Toad tadpoles Taveuni, Fiji |

 Furthermore, for larger animals it presents a problem because it is highly toxic.
 It's skin, particularly its massive parotoid glands behind the eye and on the shoulder, produce a toxic sticky secretion.
-In some areas where it is introduced (e.g. Australia), native animals have no experience with or resistance to its poisonous skin secretions and eat the toads then die.
-They have also killed many domestic pets through poisoning.
+In some areas where it is introduced (e.g. Australia), there are no native toad species so native animals have no experience with or resistance to their poisonous skin secretions and eat the toads and die.

 The call of the Cane Toad is actually what you would expect for a huge toad.
 Toads generally have trilled calls.
 Smaller toads have faster, high-pitched trills and big toads have slower, low-pitched trills.
 The bigger the toad the lower pitched the trill.